nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 The method `DeleteLeaveCommand#execute()` returns a `CommandResult` object, which stores information about the completion of the command.

-The following sequence diagram below shows how the operation of deleting a leave appointment works:
+The following sequence diagram below shows how the operation of deleting a leave date works:

 ![Delete Leave Sequence Diagram](images/DeleteLeaveSequenceDiagram.png)